 Who can be a guarantor?

+Meeting the guarantor home loan requirements is a matter of understanding who can provide guarantor capability.
 The main consideration with guarantor home loans is that they must be provided by someone who has a strong relationship with the buyer or buyers, which generally means immediate family members such as:

 - De facto partners.